halcon74/dotfiles/README.md

 #### Some my shell scripts:

 * those that I use for halcon-overlay
-* a ~class~ with utilities, used from different scripts
+* a "class" with utilities, used from different scripts